ikr/react-navbar/README.md

 # About

-React.js component rendering a translatable menu bar with Twitter Bootstrap navbar HTML markup.
+React.js component rendering a translatable menu bar with Twitter Bootstrap [Navbar](http://getbootstrap.com/components/#navbar) HTML markup.
 For example, for a menu structure like the that:

 ```
 +-------------+--------+--------+---------------+-------------+--------+